 Tomáš Garrigue Masaryk (sometimes called Thomas Masaryk in English) was born on March 7, 1850 and died on September 14, 1937.

 Masaryk’s life motto was “Do not fear and do not steal” (Czech: Nebát se a nekrást).
-He was a philosopher and an outspoken rationalist and humanist, he emphasised practical ethics, reflecting the influence of Anglo-Saxon philosophers, French philosophy, and especially the work of 18th Century German philosopher, Johann Gottfried Herder, who is considered the founder of nationalism.
+He was a philosopher and an outspoken rationalist and humanist; he emphasized practical ethics, reflecting the influence of Anglo-Saxon philosophers, French philosophy, and especially the work of 18th-century German philosopher Johann Gottfried Herder, who is considered the founder of nationalism.
 He was critical of German idealistic philosophy and Marxism.

-His daughter Alice was the founder of Czech Red Cross.
+His daughter Alice was the founder of the Czech Red Cross.

 Here is his favorite song… Ach synku, synku.

-We love to share and feature unique and amazing things, especially in relation to Bohemia so if you have a tip for us, please do tell us about it.
-We also love reading your comments….
+We love to share and feature unique and amazing things, especially concerning Bohemia, so if you have a tip for us, please tell us about it.
+We also love reading your comments…

 Kyti, moc zajimave!!!!!